hamza3256/Micromorpher/presentation/exchangeCurrency.md

 + Distributed network of transactions where the control of write permissions is via public-private key cryptography

 <div class="notes">
-Hence, you might argue that blockchains represent an irrevocable representation of the truth because they're a permanent and complete record of every transaction that’s ever taken place (on the blockchain).
+You might argue that blockchains represent an irrevocable representation of the truth because they're a permanent and complete record of every transaction that’s ever taken place (on the blockchain).

-In other words, the control of write permissions means that blockchains have an inherent _track changes_ ability.
+The control of write permissions means that blockchains have an inherent _track changes_ ability.
 </div>

 ## Blockchain Transaction